 Share this Graphic On Your Site

 A truly inspiring bird in the Southwest is the kestrel, a small, glorious hawk.
 Look up—they catch the thermals and ride them.
 She is a symbol of hunting.
-The poet, Ted Hughes, described this bird as a sort of supernatural hallucination.
+The poet, Ted Hughes, described this bird as a supernatural hallucination.
 Somehow, they’re able to hover in one spot, while searching for prey, even though they’re in a stream of air.
 In literature, the kestrel is a symbol of absolute freedom and rising above the expectations of others.

 We are intrigued by owls.
 In ancient Greece, an owl was the symbol of Athena, goddess of wisdom.
 (Which is how we ended up creating the cartoon version of a professorial owl, wearing glasses.)
 In some cultures, including a number of Indigenous American tribes, seeing an owl is a foreshadowing of bad things to come.
 This belief also runs through many African and Asian cultures.
 Maybe it’s because owls are aloof—no one thinks they’re playful creatures.
-(If you live in the Southwest, you protect your small dog or cat from them.)
+And, if you live in the Southwest, you protect your small dog or cat from them.

 The desert cardinal only has red feathers on his chest, but it’s a lovely bird.
 Folk stories tell us that when we’re feeling blue, a cardinal will suddenly appear to give us advice.
 Other stories say that when we miss a departed loved one, a cardinal will show up—this means the person is visiting from the other side.
 All stories around cardinals are positive.
 They are easy birds to love.
-Their voice is cheerful and full of hope.
+Their voices are cheerful and full of hope.

 Wild birds are unbound by laws that we understand.
 That they can simply take off in flight is a miracle.
 People dream of flying—birds do it.
 From the tiniest hummingbird to the most magnificent eagle, the southwest is home to all.
-When you trek the desert, look up now and then.
-Watch ravens pair up to move an eagle away from their nest.
-See hummingbirds above your picnic, attracted by a sweet, red treat.
-Wild birds are a grace and a blessing.